Bioconductor/BiocHowTo/README.md

 # BiocHowTo

-This repository contains short, stand-alone "How To" documents related to Bioconductor.
+This repository contains stand-alone "How To" documents related to Bioconductor.
+A HowTo should be short, and focus on how to solve a well-defined question using one or more Bioconductor packages.

 ## How to contribute